Mexico shocked by news: Girl trapped in rubble didn't exist | New Country 923

 “I don’t think there was bad faith involved,” security analyst Alejandro Hope said.
 “You want to believe there are children still alive down there.”

-Rescuers interviewed by The Associated Press late Wednesday at a barricade that blocked most journalists from reaching the site believed the story of the girl implicitly.
+Rescuers interviewed by the AP late Wednesday at a barricade that blocked most journalists from reaching the site believed the story of the girl implicitly.
 Operating on little sleep and relying on donated food and tools, rescuers were emotionally wedded to the story, and the adrenaline it provided may have been the only thing keeping them going.

 Rescue worker Raul Rodrigo Hernandez Ayala came out from the site Wednesday night and said that “the girl is alive, she has vital signs,” and that five more children had been located alive.
 “There is a basement where they found children.”